choudharikiranv15/AI-Powered-PDF-Question-Generator/Readme.md

 - Upload an educational PDF.
 - Enter a question number.
-- Automatically generate a fresh AI-powered question based on that page's context.
+- Automatically generate a fresh, AI-powered **multiple-choice question (MCQ)** based on that page’s context, complete with four options and the correct answer.

 The tool uses **Google Gemini 1.5 Flash**, a multimodal AI model, to analyze the **visual content of the page**, not just the text — solving the common problem of unreliable content extraction from PDFs.